 Google Sheets files can be shared with your partner, too.
 The process is just like the one for sharing files within Docs.

-Organize and save your files with Google Drive
+Organize and Access Files with Google Drive

 Up to this point, you’ve probably been wondering how to find all of the Google Docs and Google Sheets files that you’ve been creating and experimenting with.
 Once you start contacting vendors, selecting them, then filling out their contracts you’ll probably want to organize your files within the Google ecosystem.
 For example, when you begin contacting and hearing back from wedding photographers and they send you pricing info, you may want a single place to put all of that.
 This is where Google Drive comes in: it helps you with the data organization side of using these apps for wedding planning.